odanylovych/Avalanche.swift/README.md

 ## Overview

-Avalanche.swift is a Swift Library for interfacing with the Avalanche Platform.
+Avalanche.swift is a Swift library for interfacing with the Avalanche Platform.
 The library allows one to issue commands to the Avalanche node APIs.

 The APIs currently supported are: